archivesunleashed/aut-docs/current/collection-analysis.md

 TODO

-## Get the Location of the Resource in ARCs and WARCs
+## Extract the Location of the Resource in ARCs and WARCs

 How do I find out the WARC or ARC that each page is contained in?